'A very well written, thoughtful and moving debut' – Wendy Holden, The Daily Mail

 Ophelia in Pieces is published by Short Books

-you can buy it at Waterstones, in independent bookshops, Smiths travel shops, on Amazon on Kindle and you can buy the audio book !
+you can buy it in bookshops, on Amazon on Kindle and you can buy the audio book !

 Reviews